Keyvisual Storyboard References Gallery

 Starbucks Corporation is an American coffee company and coffeehouse chain.
 Starbucks was founded in Seattle, Washington in 1971.
 As of early 2019, the company operates over 30,000 locations worldwide.
-As of April 2019, Starbucks is present in China with around 3,600 stores.
-At the end of December in 2017, the world biggest Starbucks store opened at HKRI Taikoo Hui in Shanghai, China.
+As of April 2019, Starbucks China is present in the People’s Republic of China with around 3,600 stores.
+At the end of December in 2017, the world biggest Starbucks China store opened at HKRI Taikoo Hui in Shanghai.

 Brand : STARBUCKS China (Shanghai Team)

 Team : MADJOR – a Labbrand Group company (Shanghai)